sgteeples/family-map/README.md

 # Family Map

 Family Map is an application that provides a geographical view of your family history.
 It's an Android app I built for BYU CS 240.
 See [specs](https://students.cs.byu.edu/~cs240ta/fall2018/projects/family-map-server/FamilyMapServerSpecification.pdf).
+The tools used to make it were Java, XML, JSON, the Google Maps API, and SQLite.

 ## Login
 ![Alt text](/images/login.png?raw=true)